The ultimate EV tourist guide to Norway

 As of January 2017, it is up to the municipalities to decide if they want to charge EV owners for parking, or not.
-For instance, Oslo, the capital of Norway has chosen to keep free parking, while Trondheim municipality has decided to charge their citizens.
+For instance, Oslo, the capital of Norway has chosen to keep free parking, while Trondheim municipality has decided to charge its citizens.
 It is therefore essential to pay attention to any additional information on parking signs due to info regarding payments and time restrictions.

 Time restrictions are also applicable to EVs.
 If you park on time restricted parking space either some sort of parking clock or a post-it note stating the time you left the car, date and signature must be provided.